Prajin-Kamble/Superstore-Sales-Overview-Dashboard/README.md

 # Superstore-Sales-Overview-Dashboard

 ## 1. Business problem statements
 A retail superstore generates thousands of sales transactions across multiple product categories, customer segments, regions, and time periods.
-However, the business lacks a centralized analytical view to effectively monitor sales performance, profitability, customer behavior, and regional trends.
+However, the business lacks a centralized analytical view to effectively monitor sales performance, profitability, customer behavior, and regional trends.<br>
 The management team needs an interactive and easy-to-understand dashboard to analyze historical sales data, identify top 10 performing products and regions, discounts on profitability, and understand seasonal sales patterns.
-Without these insights, decision-making related to pricing strategy, inventory planning, regional sales focus, and customer targeting becomes inefficient.
+Without these insights, decision-making related to pricing strategy, inventory planning, regional sales focus, and customer targeting becomes inefficient.<br>
 The objective of this project is to analyze the Superstore e-commerce sales dataset and build a Power BI dashboard that provides key performance indicators (KPIs), product-wise and region-wise sales analysis, customer segment insights, and time-based trends to support data-driven business decisions across sales, marketing, finance, and operations teams.

 ## 2. Description
 Superstore e-commerce sales overview dashboard is build in Power BI to track key sales and profit KPIs, identify top-performing products and regions, evaluate customer segments, and uncover seasonal sales trends.
 Built an interactive dashboard to support data-driven decisions for sales, marketing, finance, and operations teams.

 ## 3. Goal of this dashboard
 ### Key Business Goals Covered<br>